NeonXSL/neoterminal/README.md

 ## Getting Started

-As NeoTerminal is currently in development, it is not yet available.
+As NeoTerminal is currently in development.
 We appreciate your interest and look forward to sharing updates on its availability.